-Joseph Kopser is a technology entrepreneur and expert in transportation, smart cities, urban mobility, energy, national security issues as well as an Army combat veteran.
+Joseph Kopser is a lifelong problem solver committed to building the teams needed to take on our toughest challenges.
+In addition, he is a technology entrepreneur and expert in transportation, smart cities, urban mobility, energy, national security issues as well as an Army combat veteran.
 Currently he serves as an Executive-in-Residence at the McCombs School of Business at the University of Texas.
-In addition, he is President of Grayline where he works to bring together experts, data, and solutions to help companies and public institutions manage disruptive change.
+In addition, he is President of Grayline where he works with people and companies to bring together experts, data, and solutions to help companies and public institutions manage disruptive change.
 Prior to co-founding Grayline, Joseph co-founded and served as CEO of RideScout, before it was acquired by Mercedes-Benz in 2014.

-Joseph also served in the U.S. Army for 20 years earning the Combat Action Badge, Army Ranger Tab and Bronze Star and is a graduate of West Point with a BS in Aerospace Engineering and also received a Masters from the Harvard Kennedy School in 2002.
+Joseph served in the U.S. Army for 20 years earning the Combat Action Badge, Army Ranger Tab and Bronze Star.
+He is a graduate of West Point with a BS in Aerospace Engineering and also received a Masters from the Harvard Kennedy School in 2002.
 In 2013, he was recognized as a White House Champion of Change for his efforts in Energy and Transportation.
-In 2014, his company won the U.S. Department of Transportation Data Innovation Award.
+In 2014, his company, RideScout, won the U.S. Department of Transportation Data Innovation Award.
 In 2018, Joseph ran for Congress in a race that attracted more voters than any of the 36 districts in Texas.
 Losing by less than 3 points in a heavily gerrymandered district, Joseph demonstrated that voters want civility and problem solvers in Congress.
 In his free time, he works closely with The Bunker, an organization dedicated to supporting veteran entrepreneurs.
-In 2017, he co-authored the book, Catalyst, which he recommends you check out on Amazon.
+In 2017, he co-authored the book, Catalyst, which serves as the foundation of his public speaking.
 In 2019, Joseph became the inaugural Chairman of the Board of Advisors for the CleanTX Foundation, an economic development and professional association for cleantech.
-Joseph lives in Austin with his wife and is extremely proud of three adult daughters.
+In September 2019, Joseph was appointed to the Army Science Board, Washington, DC.
+Joseph and his wife of 25 years, Amy, live in Austin and is extremely proud of three adult daughters.